Parliament of Scotland: Lords of the Articles

-Crown
+The Crown

 At various points in its history, the Scottish Parliament was able to exert considerable influence over the Crown.
 This should not be viewed as a slow rise from parliamentary weakness in 1235 to strength in the 17th century, but rather a situation where in particular decades or sessions between the thirteenth and 17th century, parliament became particularly able to influence the Crown, while at other points that ability was more limited.
 As early as the reign of David II, parliament was able to prevent him pursuing his policy of a union of the crowns with England, while the 15th-century Stewart monarchs were consistently influenced by a prolonged period of parliamentary strength.
 Reverses to this situation have been argued to have occurred in the late 16th and early 17th centuries under James VI and Charles I, but in the 17th century, even after the Restoration, parliament was able to remove the clergy's right to attend in 1689 and abolish the Lords of the Articles in 1690, thereby limiting royal power.
 Parliament's strength was such that the Crown turned to corruption and political management to undermine its autonomy in the latter period.
 Nonetheless, the period from 1690 to 1707 was one in which political "parties" and alliances were formed within parliament in a maturing atmosphere of rigorous debate.
-The disputes over the English Act of Settlement 1701, the Scottish Act of Security, and the English Alien Act 1705 showed that both sides were prepared to take considered yet considerable risks in their relationships.
+The disputes over the English Act of Settlement 1701, the Scottish Act of Security 1704, and the English Alien Act 1705 showed that both sides were prepared to take considered yet considerable risks in their relationships.